-“The deceased died on account of his spleen having been ruptured by the said blows given by the said defendant Joseph G. Munz. … The crew of this rice boat were disobeying the lawful commands of Munz in his (course of duties as) River Police in that they did not move the boat from the navigable channel when ordered.
-Nevertheless, the constable had no right to strike any man except in self-defense. … I judge and sentence him … to imprisonment with hard labor for eighteen months from this day in the prison for American convicts at Shanghai, China, or at such prison as may be designated by the United States Government through its proper officers,” said the Consul General, according to the newspaper report.
+“The deceased died on account of his spleen having been ruptured by the blows given by defendant Joseph Munz.
+The crew of this rice boat were disobeying the lawful commands of Munz in his (duties as) River Police.
+They did not move the boat from the navigable channel when ordered.
+Nevertheless, the constable had no right to strike any man except in self-defense.
+I judge and sentence him (to) imprisonment with hard labor for 18 months from this day in the prison for American convicts at Shanghai, China.
+Or, at such prison as may be designated by the U.S. Government through its proper officers,” said the Consul General, according to the newspaper report.

 American officials try to enlist U.S. President’s help

 American Consul John Goodnow thought it best Munz serve his sentence in the U.S. so as not to further aggravate the situation.

-Two assessors also hearing the case with the consul dissented and forwarded their petition for a pardon to President Theodore Roosevelt, saying the Chinese were “extremely ignorant, stupid, obstinate and averse to any interference and control,” according to the book.
+Two assessors also hearing the case with the consul dissented and forwarded their petition for a pardon to President Theodore Roosevelt.
+They said the Chinese were “extremely ignorant, stupid, obstinate and averse to any interference and control,” according to the book.
 “Consul Goodnow endorsed the request but suggested that Munz, ‘a man of most excellent character,’ ought not be permitted to return to China until expiration of his sentence lest Chinese be provoked.”

 According to the Journal of American-East Asian Relations, published in 2000, this was “two years before the establishment of the nonconsular U.S. Court for China, and the case was heard by U.S. Shanghai Consul General John Goodnow, sitting together with two local Americans acting as ‘assessors.’
 After a verdict of guilty, these assessors wrote to President Theodore Roosevelt asking that Munz be pardoned.
 (Munz was to) not be permitted to return to Shanghai until his unserved sentence expired, so as to avoid provoking the Chinese.”